 With imports contacted you are ready to start sending emails.
 Clicking on compose opens a separate window, and we were shocked to find that there were no options for OpenPGP encryption.
 In fact, at first glance, we could see no options for encrypting emails at all; this confused us because we were under the impression that this was a secure email provider.

-What’s more, feature-wise Runbox is very thin on the ground: it provides email storage and file storage (for uploading documents onto its equivalent of Google Drive) - but no extras such as calendars, spreadsheets, webchat - and all those other goodies you find with so many other encrypted email providers.
+What’s more, feature-wise Runbox is very thin on the ground: it provides email storage and file storage (for uploading documents onto its equivalent of Google Drive) - but no extras such as spreadsheets, webchat - and all those other goodies you find with so many other encrypted email providers.
+However, it is worth noting that the firm does appear to be expanding its feature set (it has already added a calendar to the Runbox 7 beta, for example).

 Where customer support is concerned Runbox is a little bit of a slog.
 Users must begin the process by sending an email from their account.
 With that done an automated response will arrive.
 However, in order to actually open a support ticket, it is necessary to reply to that initial auto-response to assert that you have not been able to find the solution in the help section of its website.
 With that done, another automated response arrives and following that the actual help.